 Day 1 Tokyo

-Tue 23rd July 2013: Arrive Tokyo Narita Airport and transfer by express train to the amazing Shinjuku district of the city.
-This is Tokyo's most buzzing district; to the west of the railway tracks the towering hotels and office buildings soar skyward; elevated roads keep the traffic moving, whilst travelators ferry thousands of businessmen and government officials from the station to their offices and back again.
-To the east of the tracks you'll be met by a sea of neon lights, flashing and whirling to entice you into the thousands of bars, restaurants, karaoke boxes and pachinko parlours that make up Tokyo's number one entertainments district.
-With mega department stores and top boutiques aplenty to choose from, you won't want for chances to stock up on the latest Japanese fashions!
+Tue 22nd July 2014: Arrive Tokyo Narita Airport and transfer by express train to the amazing Ikebukuro district of the city.
+This is one Tokyo's most buzzing district and you'll be met by a sea of neon lights, flashing and whirling to entice you into the bars, restaurants, karaoke boxes and pachinko parlours that make up this lively entertainments district.
+With mega department stores and top boutiques aplenty to choose from, you won't want for chances to stock up on the latest Japanese fashions either.
+We also recommend a visit to Sunshine City for views over Tokyo and to visit the Namco Namja town and J-World manga/anime theme parks - great fun.
 This is a truly intense introduction to modern life Tokyo style.

 Day 2 Tokyo

-Wed 24th July 2013: Today you will have a full day to check out the sights of the city.
+Wed 23rd July 2014: Today you will have a full day to check out the sights of the city.
+You can use your rail pass today to take JR trains around the city.
 Tokyo is made up of several districts each with their own character and charms.
 Shibuya is the fashion capital of Japan, packed with ultra-trendy clothes shops and anime stores; Asakusa is a glimpse of pre-war Japan with the bustling Sensoji temple at its centre and an array of street stalls and local foods to choose from; in the Ginza you can visit the Sony building for a view of technology yet to arrive in the west; Odaiba offers an artificial beach (sand imported from Hawaii!), great shops, the Toyota exhibition hall and an enormous Ferris wheel.
 There is something for everyone in what is one of the greatest capital cities of the world.
-In the evening be sure to head out for some local cuisine whether it be ramen or yakitori under the railway tracks or tempura on the 40th floor of a Shinjuku skyscraper.
+In the evening be sure to head out for some local cuisine whether it be ramen or yakitori under the railway tracks or tempura on the 40th floor of a skyscraper.
 If you fancy a dance tonight the clubs in Shibuya stage pre-festival party nights which often feature unannounced appearances from festival bands.
 Well worth checking out.

 Day 3 Naeba